Overview

 string project_name

-string campus
+string operating_region

 string status

-float budget_allocated
+number budget_allocated

 string vendor_name

-int reliability_score
+number reliability_score

 }